 This is a key part of developing your personal route to a space career that suits you.
-Many people are happy to have one off short conversations, particularly if you have got some well framed questions to ask.
-Always show you have listened by sending a follow up email and - I can’t stress this enough - visibly implement what you’ve learned (social media is helpful here - maybe write a blog post on your learning experience on LinkedIn).
+Many people are happy to have one-off short conversations, particularly if you have got some well-framed questions to ask.
+Always show you have listened by sending a follow-up email and - I can’t stress this enough - visibly implement what you’ve learned (social media is helpful here - maybe write a blog post on your learning experience on LinkedIn).

 A word of caution.
-At this point people say, “I need to get a mentor”.
+At this point, people say, “I need to get a mentor”.
 Embodied in this mythical MENTOR is the expectation that they will magically create a route through to opportunities that you wouldn’t be able to discover yourself.
 Speaking as a mentor myself, these sort of expectations make me want to run in the opposite direction.
 Those expectations can’t be fulfilled easily….

 But don’t worry, it doesn’t take much to change things.
 Firstly, think of building a team of mini mentors instead of just one.
-A mentor is simple, it’s someone who asks questions, listens and make suggestions for you to consider.
+A mentor is simple, it’s someone who asks questions, listens and makes suggestions for you to consider.

 Some easy questions you can ask include